YakubMordon/YakubMordon/README.md

 From May 2022 to June 2023, I embarked on a self-study journey to learn C#.
 After that, I wanted to expand my knowledge through courses for C# Developers and React Developers. 🧑‍💻

-At this point, I have completed my learning courses, and I am actively working as a Trainee .NET Developer at Digital Cloud Technologies. 🎉
+At this point, I have completed my learning courses, and I am actively working as a Junior .NET Developer at Digital Cloud Technologies. 🎉

 🎓 Currently studying at the National University "Lviv Polytechnic"

 🎉 Successfully completed the "Practical C#" course, Meta React Native Specialization and Meta Front-End React Specialization!

-⌛  At the moment, I am actively working as a Trainee .NET Developer at Digital Cloud Technologies. 🎉
+⌛  At the moment, I am actively working as a Junior .NET Developer at Digital Cloud Technologies. 🎉

 ---